TheJostler/whatsappcli/README.md

 ### On the client machines
 1. In the config.cfg file, change the host to the ip address of your web_service machine
 2. Set the port number to the same as the web_service if required

-This will allow many users on the network to all use the same instance of Whatsapp Web.